DominikN/docs_new/docs/manuals/rosbot.md

 10. After Restart chose option Install Ubuntu (remember to choose option with erasing new Ubuntu and remove all part of the old one).
 11. Connect your ROSbot to internet during the installation.
 Access to the internet is necessary to finish installation.
 12. Proceed to [Connect ROSbot to your Wi-Fi network](#connect-rosbot-to-your-wi-fi-network) section.
-13. Also it's reccomended to flash firmware before working with rosbot:
+13. Also, it's recommended to flash firmware before working with ROSbot:

 ```
 cd ~